Agoney: 2020-2023: Libertad and Benidorm Fest

 In 2020, Agoney released the singles "Libertad", "MÁS" and "Edén", along with his debut album Libertad.
 The album debuted at No.1 on the Spanish albums chart.

 The same year Agoney also released the single "Strangers", a collaboration with the producer Brian Cross and he was part of Rosana Arbelo's charity single "Sin miedo 2020".
 He sang as part of "Piensa en positivo", the official anthem of Madrid Pride 2020.

 In 2021, Agoney released a cover of Erasure's "A Little Respect" as part of the soundtrack of the Spanish film El Cover.
 He also made a cameo appearance in the film.
 Later that year, he released the single "¿Quién pide al cielo por ti?", co-written with Alberto Jiménez of the indie-pop group Miss Caffeina.

 Agoney was confirmed as one of the competing acts in the ninth series (2021/2022) of the Spanish celebrity impersonation show Tu cara me suena.
 He went on to win the series after picking up 53% of the vote following his grand final imitation of Dimash Kudaibergen singing "SOS d'un terrien en détresse".
 Coinciding with the show's grand final, Agoney also released his single "Bangover", which became Number 1 on iTunes in Spain, Chile and Argentina.

 On July 14, 2022, Agoney released a new single titled "Cachito".

 On October 26, 2022, his participation in the Benidorm Fest 2023 was announced, an event held to select the representative candidacy of Spain in the Eurovision Song Contest that year.
 On December 19, Agoney published on his social networks the song "Quiero arder", his entry for the Benidorm Fest 2023, starting as the great favorite of the public.
 He competed in the first semi-final on January 31, 2023, and placed first with 161 points, winning the expert jury vote and televote, and thus qualifying for the final.
 Agoney went on to place second in the final overall with a total of 145 points.

+2023-Actuality: After Benidorm Fest and Dicotomía

+On July 14, 2023, he published his new single "Intacto", which incorporates elements of contemporary music fused with pop melodies, with a very personal and differentiating sound.
+The song refers to people who hide behind social networks to send hate messages.
+After its publication, "Intacto" became No. 1 on iTunes in Spain.

+On 14 June, 2024, he presents "Redención", a new preview of his second album, a conceptual melody that mixes pop and electronic rhythms with lyrics that talk about the importance of self-acceptance.

+At the end of that month, the title of his next album, "Dicotomía," was announced, which went on pre-sale on 28 June.
+The album was released on September 20 of that year.